 to Producers wishing to send Information to Archives in order to have it preserved,

-to programmers who wish to interact with repositories
+to programmers who wish to create applications for others to use to interact with repositories

 It is specifically applicable to organizations, which may themselves be part of larger organizations, with the responsibility of making information available for the Long Term.
 This includes organizations with other responsibilities, such as receiving, processing and distribution in response to programmatic needs.